 It’s a sacred, private space — a type of meditation, where the songs are continually transformed, never reaching a fixed finality.
 I think they might, one day.
 I’ve forgotten what it feels like to start making tracks ‘from scratch’…!

-As someone who danced in the hedonistic twilight of Sydney’s rave culture ‘back in the day’, Sonya fondly reflects on a time that cannot be replicated, of the larger, sub-spectacle events such as Utopia in Sydney’s Domain.
+As someone who danced in the hedonistic twilight of Sydney’s rave culture ‘back in the day’, Sonya fondly reflects on a time that cannot be replicated, of Sydney’s many underground, sub-spectacle events.
 Interestingly, before attending university, Sonya spent some years gaining accreditation at Ultimo TAFE — graduating with an advanced diploma in electronic music production.
 Recently, she is trying to get back to these basics (albeit, ‘she’s never really left’) by re-integrating some of this influence by transcribing or re-composing some of her unreleased electronic works for Western-art ensembles — reframing them within what some would consider culturally inverse settings — a recent commission with the JACK Quartet betrays this process.
 Another collaboration with artist James Newitt reveals a similar, transpositional yearning by drawing on her adjacent electronic music processes: a splintered score composed of messy voicings, frail field recordings, and fragments of her father playing piano.
 What emerges is an attempt to mitigate the risk of finding comfort in a ‘(necessarily) consistent, or (too) familiar’ body of work.

 It is from said nexus (or trinity) of sonic modalities that Sonya’s vocal practice finds its affective feedback(s) across the various approaches and spaces in which she has performed and occupied.
 Activities of this variety include exploring how the voice can uncover hidden capacities and geometries of contested Sydney sites that are under threat from gentrification in the Danger/Dancer project (which Sonya and myself founded in 2020), to participating in multiple Splinter Orchestra performances at places like Lake Mungo National Park (2017) and Bundanon Trust (2017).
 Not to mention, a playfulness in exploring those uncanny oralities of socio-sonic (re)production, such as in the 2018 performance work by artist Oliver Beer entitled Composition for Mouths (Songs My Mother Taught Me), wherein both Sonya and Alyx Dennison reciprocally sung into one another’s mouths.